macloo/python-beginners/flask/part2/README.md

 This script demonstrates the following:

 * The URL in the browser causes a Python function to run.
 Remember, the *path* is specified in the decorator &mdash; `@app.route('/')`.
-The function immediately after the decorator is called when that path is sent to the server.
+The function *immediately after* the decorator is called when that path is sent to the server.
 * The link written in the `hello()` function opens the URL specified in `@app.route('/user/<name>')`: `localhost:5000/user/Albert`
 * The path can have a dynamic component &mdash; in this case, `<name>`.
 The function after `@app.route('/user/<name>')` takes the *value* of `name` from the HTTP request (the path sent to the server) and uses that value in the function.
 * The string `"Albert"` from the URL is used in the function `user()` to write dynamically in the browser window.
+* You can change the name value in the browser's address bar, refresh/reload, and the contents of the window will change accordingly.

 ## Running your Flask apps